DataSanket-portfolio/DataVisualization_PowerAutomate_Presentation/README.md

 ## 📋 Agenda

-The agenda provides a high-level view of the entire workflow from data creation to automation and visualization.
+A high-level view of the entire workflow from data creation to automation and visualization.
 <img width="1645" alt="Image" src="https://github.com/user-attachments/assets/41488806-be42-47bf-9a8c-654efc527a5c" />

 ## 🧾 Data Tables